-The City of Waltham, Massachusetts, just outside Boston, is dedicated to reducing the impacts of climate change to the city’s buildings and infrastructure, environment, and vulnerable populations.
+The City of Waltham, Massachusetts is dedicated to reducing the impacts of climate change to the city’s buildings and infrastructure, environment, and vulnerable populations.
 In fact, they have identified flooding related to climate change as their most prevalent and serious natural hazard.
-To help respond, the city retained Weston & Sampson to help them procure grant funding from the Commonwealth of Massachusetts’ Municipal Vulnerability Preparedness (MVP) Action Grant Program to support a Resilient Stormwater Management and Implementation Plan to address the city’s vulnerable stormwater infrastructure.
+To help respond, the city retained Weston & Sampson to help them procure grant funding from the Commonwealth of Massachusetts’ Municipal Vulnerability Preparedness (MVP) Action Grant Program to support a Resilient Stormwater Action and Implementation Plan to address the city’s vulnerable stormwater infrastructure.
 The objectives of this project are to:

 - develop a comprehensive and resilient management and implementation plan for the stormwater system;